Singing lessons near me in St. Louis, MO

 Show more

-Julia taught 22 days ago
+Julia taught about 2 months ago

 The tutor and student worked on vocal techniques, including pitch matching, diaphragmatic breathing exercises, and vocal register transitions.
 The student practiced singing exercises and a challenging song, with the tutor providing feedback and planning further work on breath support and vocal range.